 All deposits with financial institutions in excess of Federal Deposit Insurance Corporation (FDIC) limits are required to be secured by one of two methods.
 Excess funds can be deposited with a financial institution that participates in the State of Tennessee Bank Collateral Pool.
 For deposits with financial institutions that do not participate in the State of Tennessee Bank Collateral Pool, state statutes require that all deposits be collateralized with collateral whose market value is equal to 105 percent of the uninsured amount of the deposits.

-All cash balances at June 30, 2022 were entirely insured through the Federal Deposit Insurance Corporation.
+All cash balances at June 30, 2023 were entirely insured through the Federal Deposit Insurance Corporation (FDIC) or the State of Tennessee Collateral Pool.